citp/privacy-policy-historical/k/ka/kar/karafun.com.md

 RECISIO may use information you provide to deliver to you the services you've purchased: which include, but are not limited to, fulfilling your requests for products and services, delivering the content you've purchased, helping our support to follow-up your issues and providing you with information concerning promotions and sweepstakes if you have chosen to receive it during the registration process.

 _**Disclosure of your information**_
 The information you provide will only be used by RECISIO or its agents.
 However, your information may be disclosed where we are obliged or permitted by law.
-If you post or send offensive, inappropriate or objectionable content on RECISIO's Website or otherwise engage in any disruptive behavior on the Website, RECISIO can use collected information to stop such behavior.
+If you post or send offensive, inappropriate or objectionable content on RECISIO's Website or otherwise engage in any disruptive behavior on the Website, RECISIO may use collected information to stop such behavior.

 _**Information sharing and third party**_
 RECISIO commits itself to protecting the personal information you provide, and will not release it to any third party.
-Also, RECISIO will not sell, rent, swap or authorize any third party to use your e-mail address or any information that personally identifies you.
+Also, RECISIO will not sell, rent, swap or authorize any third party to use your email address or any other information that personally identifies you.

 **Customer service correspondence**
-If you send us a correspondence, including e-mails and faxes, we may retain such information in the records of your account.
-We may also retain customer service correspondence in order to measure and improve our customer service and to investigate potential fraud and violations of our Terms of service.
+If you send us correspondence, including emails and faxes, we may retain such information in the records of your account.
+We may also retain customer service correspondence in order to measure and improve our customer service and to investigate potential fraud and violations of our Terms of Service.

 **Cookies**
 Cookies are small amounts of data sent to your computer.
 They may be used to store or recall some information such as your password or user name so that you do not need to re-enter that data each time you use our Website.
 Please note that your browser could be configured to accept or reject cookies, or notify you when a cookie is set.
 However, you must enable cookies from RECISIO to use some of the services on our Website.